RubeldiRubelda/Pi-hole/README.md

 # Pi-hole
 Pi hole Adblocking
-Here you find Websites and files for your Pi hole
+Here you find Websites and files for your Pi hole Please note that I do this in my spare time and updates don't always come.
+I will take care of the list when I have time.

 # Installing
 1. Copy as much as you want of the URLs